This article appears in the Fall 2019 issue of the

 Addressing one of the largest risks in healthcare: cybersecurity.

-Cyberattacks on the healthcare industry have been an unfortunate reality for decades; however, in the last few years the frequency and breadth of these attacks has reached almost epidemic levels.
+Cyberattacks on the healthcare industry have been an unfortunate reality for decades.
+However, in the last few years the frequency and breadth of these attacks has reached almost epidemic levels.
 In 2018, the Department of Health and Human Services (HHS) Office of Civil Rights (OCR) alone levied $28 million in fines for security breaches, and that is just the tip of the iceberg.
-Some experts estimate these breaches cost the industry $5 billion annually, including the cost to fix the breach, the lost revenue due to lack of access to information during a breach and the negative impact on patients’ perception of the organization affected.
+Some experts estimate these breaches cost the industry $5 billion annually.
+This includes the cost to fix the breach, the lost revenue due to lack of access to information during a breach and the negative impact on patients’ perception of the organization affected.

 The healthcare industry is a prime target for cybercriminals because of the value of healthcare data.
-In particular this includes the personal health information (PHI) of patients, which can be extremely valuable for identity theft and other types of fraud.
+In particular this includes the personal health information (PHI) of patients.
+This data can be extremely valuable for identity theft and other types of fraud.
 However, in addition to PHI, healthcare industry clinical research and intellectual property are valuable to cybercriminals.

 Ransomware and Other Types of Breaches